An easy chicken pasanda recipe, perfect for the whole family! It's rich, creamy, and mild, but also extremely flavourful thanks to the warming spices.

 🍴 Serving suggestions

-If I'm serving this at one of our (famous!) family curry nights, I'll often make a vegetarian curry to serve alongside it such as chickpea and spinach curry, or cauliflower and lentil curry!
+If I'm serving this at one of our family curry nights, I'll make a vegetarian curry to go with it, like this chickpea and spinach curry or halloumi curry!

 📖 Variations